UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 The general requirements for obtaining a secured business loan are:

-- To qualify, your business must be based in the UK and get more than half of its revenue from sales.
+- To qualify, your business must be based in the UK and get more than half of its revenue from sales

-- Your business structure must be either a Ltd or LLP (where at least one of the partners is a Ltd.
+- Your business structure must be either a Ltd or LLP (where at least one of the partners is a Ltd

-- You may only use the funds for legitimate business expenses (such working capital, expanding, or refinancing debt) related to your primary company activity in the United Kingdom.
+- You may only use the funds for legitimate business expenses (such working capital, expanding, or refinancing debt) related to your primary company activity in the United Kingdom

-- All CCJs have been paid off or are currently being paid off.
+- All CCJs have been paid off or are currently being paid off

-Debt in business: Busting the myths…
+Debt in business: busting the myths…

 Can a business expand with no surplus money invested?

 To reduce financial risk and soften the blow of inevitable growing pains, start and build your firm slowly, at the pace of your cash flow.
-There is an additional benefit to operating on a monetary basis: it forces you to halt and consider your options.

-Myth 2 — I have to have a credit line to even out my financial flow.
+Myth 2 — I have to have a credit line to even out my financial flow

-Myth 3 — Travelling and online purchases are impossible without a credit card.
+Myth 3 — Travelling and online purchases are impossible without a credit card

 Thirdly, unlike credit cards, which pose concerns of carrying over balances and large interest rates, debit cards do not need the use of a bank account (Monzo vs. Starling review) and may be used immediately.